Chemical Families: Sometimes Similar, But Far From the Same

 Grouping chemical substances into a category or class is sometimes done by regulators to conduct initial screening, streamline testing, or support hazard or risk assessment, but is not meant to be used to define an entire group of chemicals.

 The following are examples of several chemical families that include chemicals with different structures, uses and safety profiles within them:

-The following three infographics demonstrate how chemicals that may seem very similar at first glance actually have very different structures, uses and safety profiles.
-Click on the links below to learn more.
+The following video, infographic and one-pagers developed by the American Chemistry Council demonstrate how chemicals that may seem very similar at first glance actually have very different structures, uses and safety profiles.

 - Misconceptions about Chemical Families: Let’s Break it Down